The Simplest Way To Cook Trout (or Salmon)

 - Put the trout on a large double layer of foil.

-- Stuff with a knob of butter, some chopped parsley, and a wedge of lemon.
+- Stuff with a knob of butter, some chopped parsley or even better some sorrel, and a wedge of lemon.

 - Sprinkle some smoked salt and Indonesian long black pepper over.

 - Wrap loosely in the foil, folding over at the join twice.